alces-flight/flight-user-suite/flight-core/opt/flight/usr/share/doc/flight-web-suite/99-admin-guides/30-flight-web.md

 The output of `flight web start` will include the URL at which Flight Web Suite can be accessed.
 Flight Web Suite uses the PAM `login` module to provide user authentication; users can log in with their cluster username and password.

-Flight Desktop access through Web Suite additionally depends on `/usr/bin/websockify`.
-If `/usr/bin/import` is also installed, Web Suite can capture and display desktop screenshots.

 In order to access Flight tools via Web Suite, the CLI counterparts to those tools will need to be enabled in the User Suite CLI tool (i.e. with